hathibelagal-dev/instantpolyglot/docs/eng/Arlandic.md

-Thank you for the feedback.
-I'll expand on the Arlandic language description to provide more depth and detail.
-Here's a more comprehensive overview:

 # Arlandic

 Arlandic is a fictional Indo-European language spoken by approximately 8 million people in the imaginary country of Arland.
 It forms its own distinct branch of the Indo-European language family, sharing some features with other branches but also possessing unique characteristics.
 Arlandic has two main dialects: Coastal and Inland, with the Coastal dialect being considered the standard form used in official contexts and media.